If you’re looking to highlight important onboarding tasks for your new customers, you may have considered using a Pendo onboarding checklist.

 Clean, professional checklist UI

-Looking at the checklist UI overall, it has a very clean, minimalistic feel.
-One suspects that this type of look is going to be a fit for the vast majority of SaaS businesses.
+Looking at the checklist UI overall, it has a very clean, minimalist feel.
+The vast majority of SaaS businesses will be happy with this look.

-And if you want to change the colors and feel of the checklist to match the native UI of your brand, Pendo will let you do that as well.
+And if you want to change the colors and feel of the checklist to match your branding, Pendo will let you do that as well.

 Pendo puts checklists in the resource center